swathianbuchezhiyan/AI-Resume-Screening-System/README.md

 # AI Resume Screening System

 ## Project Overview
-AI Resume Screening System is a Python-based project that analyzes resumes by extracting skills and matching them with predefined job roles.
-It recommends suitable career paths based on skill similarity and also identifies missing skills for improvement.
+AI Resume Screening System is a Python based project that analyzes resumes by extracting skills and matching them with predefined job roles.
+It recommends suitable career paths based on skill similarity and identifies missing skills for improvement.

 ---

 ## Features
 - Resume text extraction from PDF
 - Skill detection from resume content
 - Job role matching using skill comparison